COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 4. The final character is a new line (`\n`).
 5. The first definition is the `Head` category
-6. A category is presented in order of category definition, followed by all datanames in alphabetical order, followed by child categories
+6. A category is presented in order of category definition, followed by all data names in alphabetical order, followed by child categories
 7. Categories with the same parent category are presented in alphabetical order